 Follow these steps to configure GitLab Runner on your Mac:

-• disable shared runners (alternatively you can use tags to only use your Mac for building the iOS project)
+(alternatively you can use tags to only use your Mac for building the iOS project) - go to

 2. next up, enter the registration token